-LB deposition is most often carried out in the "solid" phase where surface pressure is high enough to ensure sufficient cohesion in the monolayer.
+LB deposition is most often carried out in the "solid" phase where the surface pressure is high enough to ensure sufficient cohesion in the monolayer.
 This means that attraction between the molecules in the monolayer is sufficient to prevent the monolayer from falling apart during transfer to the solid substrate and ensures the buildup of homogeneous multilayers.
-Recently evidence has been presented that suggest a perfect deposition area is at the liquid-condensed section just before entering the solids phase.
-This will enable a better mobility of the Langmuir layer in coating the substrate.
+Recently evidence has been presented that suggests a perfect deposition area is at the liquid-condensed section just before entering the solids phase.
+This will enable better mobility of the Langmuir layer in coating the substrate.

-Monolayers can be held at a constant surface pressure by a computer-controlled feedback between the surface pressure sensor and the compressing barriers.
+Monolayers can be held at a constant surface pressure by computer-controlled feedback between the surface pressure sensor and the compressing barriers.
 This is useful when producing LB films to guarantee the homogeneity of the film deposited.

 In the case of Langmuir-Blodgett (LB) deposition, the solid substrate is dipped through the Langmuir film and extra space is required below the monolayer.
 It means the Langmuir film has to be fabricated with a LB-trough top with a sufficient well size for the substrate.
 The dipping mechanism holds the solid substrate and enables controlled deposition cycle(s).
 The Langmuir-Schaefer (LS) technique can be performed with a Langmuir trough top, as no additional depth is required below the monolayer.